christen-reinhart/ops-reading-notes/README.md

 Promote cultural awareness and sensitivity within the team.
 Recognize that different cultures may have alternative ways of approaching tasks.

+## Things I want to know more about

+Proper formating and use of references in a SOP

 ## References

 [What is a SOP](https://www.thinkhdi.com/library/supportworld/2017/you-want-to-write-an-sop)